CDK6182CHR/moldyn_parallel_test/README.md

 ## BASIC USER'S GUIED

 - The main purpose of this library is to simulate a system of interacting particles via [Lennard-Jones potential](https://en.wikipedia.org/wiki/Lennard-Jones_potential).
-The system is enclosed in a elastic wall recipient (reflations on the wall are perfectly elastic), therefore the mechanical energy is constant ([microcanonical ensemble](https://en.wikipedia.org/wiki/Microcanonical_ensemble)).
+The system is enclosed in a elastic wall recipient (refletions on the wall are perfectly elastic), therefore the mechanical energy is constant ([microcanonical ensemble](https://en.wikipedia.org/wiki/Microcanonical_ensemble)), while the temperature varies and oscilates between an average value.

 ## DEVELOPER'S INFORMATION: